 Mandibular reconstruction with microvascular free tissue transfer is generally used for complex defects following tumor resection and trauma with tissue loss.
 It provides:

-In a dentate patient the teeth in the line of the osteotomies are extracted.
+In a dentate patient the tooth in the line of the mandibulectomy is extracted.

-Bone cuts are now carried on both sides using a saw.
-Care is taken to resect at least 1 cm of normal bone on each side of the tumor.
+The bone cut is now carried anterior to the tumor using a saw.
+Care is taken to resect a 1 cm margin of normal bone anterior to the tumor.

 Removal of the bone segment and tumor

-The bone is retracted anteriorly/anterolaterally, thus exposing the resection margin.
+The bone is retracted laterally, thus exposing the previously marked resection margin.